Seven Churches of Revelation

 Location: Sart – distance from Çeşme 185km

 The citadel of Sardis was celebrated throughout history and was described by the Greek historian Polybius (c.
 200-118 B.C.) as “the strongest place in the world”.
-In this era, the Greek language replaced the Lydian, and principal buildings were erected, including the huge Temple of Artemis, the fourth largest Iconic temple in the world, which is visible today.
+In this era, the Greek language replaced the Lydian, and principal buildings were erected, including the massive Temple of Artemis, the fourth largest Iconic temple in the world, which is visible today.
 In 129 B.C., Sardis passed to the Romans and prospered under the peace of the early Roman era.
 During the 4th century A.D., as the site of one of the Seven Churches of Revelation, it became an important Christian centre.
-By the close of the 6th century A.D., Sardis constituted a city with a very rich heritage, the ancestral home of Lydians, the birthplace of coinage, the location of the Temple of Artemis, and a community that supported Jewish and Christian faiths.
+By the close of the 6th century A.D., Sardis constituted a city with a prosperous heritage, the ancestral home of Lydians, the birthplace of coinage, the location of the Temple of Artemis, and a community that supported Jewish and Christian faiths.

-The Temple of Artemis was most likely conceived and developed in the 3rd century or 2nd century B.C.
+The Temple of Artemis was most likely conceived and developed in the 3rd or 2nd century B.C.
 Sometime during the first half of the 2nd century A.D., the temple was incorporated into the Roman Imperial Cult.
 The gigantic structure was still unfinished by the end of the 4th century A.D. when it was abandoned with the coming of Christianity, and a small church was erected at the southeast corner.
 Dozens of crosses crudely carved on its marble walls testify to the attempt to regain the magnificent pagan structure for a new use.

 The late Roman synagogue of Sardis is the largest known synagogue of the ancient world.
 The city’s churches included a 4th-century church outside the city walls, a chapel attached to the temple of Artemis, and a large basilica near the city’s centre.
 The Turkish government permitted international excavations to commence in 1910, during which the first of several Byzantine-style churches were discovered.